UffizziCloud/uffizzi-cluster-operator/README.md

 - [x] Create a VCluster.
 - [x] Install Helm and Source Controller in the VCluster.
-- [ ] Get the VCluster KubeConfig and create a HelmRelease in the VCluster from charts specified in the EphemeralCluster CRD.
+- [x] Create Helm charts when mentioned in the EphemeralCluster CRD.
 - [ ] Expose Ingress for the VCluster.
+- [ ] Expose a service which gives commandline access to the VCluster environment.
 - [ ] Suspend the VCluster if it is not being used for a certain period of time.

 ## Requirements